 First, make sure your Fire TV Stick is powered on.
 The Fire TV Stick should come with a thin cord.
 One end is designed to plug into the stick and the other fits almost all USB adapters.
 The take the USB adapter and plug it into a nearby power source.
 The electrical outlet needs to be close to your soundbar.

 You can bypass this step and connect the Firestick directly to your soundbar’s USB port but this usually causes problems with power.
-There might not be enough power from your soundbar for the Fire Stick to work properly.
+While Fire Sticks are versatile, there are things you should know, as we’ve said before, about their compatibility including with things like non-4K TVs.
+Additionally, there might not be enough power from your soundbar for the Fire Stick to work properly..

 Most streaming sticks require 5v 1A of power to work properly.
 Check the specs of your soundbar to see if it can provide this much power.
 If not, then you should probably connect it to a standard power outlet.